kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 #### Deleting Volumes

 1. A user deletes a `PersistentVolumeClaim` object bound to a CSI volume.
-2. The external-provisioner for the CSI driver sees the the `PersistentVolumeClaim` was deleted and triggers the retention policy:
+2. The external-provisioner for the CSI driver sees the `PersistentVolumeClaim` was deleted and triggers the retention policy:
   1. If the retention policy is `delete`
     1. The external-provisioner triggers volume deletion by issuing a `DeleteVolume` call against the CSI volume plugin container.
     2. Once the volume is successfully deleted, the external-provisioner deletes the corresponding `PersistentVolume` object.